fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

   - Submission does not exist
   - Critical errors prevent the submission from being published
   - Submission is a test submission
-  - Submission is already published
+  - Submission is already published and not updated
   - Submission is already certified
   - A validation was completed before the revalidation threshold or the start of the submission window for the submission's year/quarter
   - Submission window for this year/period doesn't exist